Updated: November 9, 2023

 You will not have any tax responsibility as a Golden Visa holder unless you spend more than 183 days in the country per year.
 If you do, then you become a Portuguese tax resident.
 However, the country has a very favorable tax regime in place for foreign nationals.

-The Non-Habitual Residence (NHR) scheme allows foreign nationals to receive significant tax benefits when living in Portugal.
-The program changed slightly in 2020, exempting foreign pensioners from receiving tax breaks on their pension income.
+The Non-Habitual Residence (NHR) scheme allowed foreign nationals to receive significant tax benefits when living in Portugal.

 Eligibility Requirements